 It's important to maintain a clear vision of workable milestones built into bite-sized chunks to support an upward trajectory in your career, and equally important to assess your level of satisfaction along the way.
 It's easy to get lost in the rat race.
 Are you ultimately working to live or living to work?

 Network, network, network

 I can attribute a large factor of my success in my first year of practice to my incredibly supportive and encouraging employers.
 Their belief in me is the reason why I am able to practice to the extent of my abilities.
 In addition to that, they have introduced me to an entire community of ODs and industry experts that offer meaningful support and guidance.

 “Being in the company of those who are already living out your career dreams is incredibly powerful.”

 Get in touch with your local ODs and OMDs regularly.
 Establishing quality connections is important if you plan on growing roots.

 Keep a positive attitude and learn from those around you.
 When an optical is involved, collaborate with opticians to enhance the entire patient experience.
-The goal is to boost the morale of your clinic while operating on reliable productivity and efficiency.
+The goal is to boost the morale of your clinic while operating with reliable productivity and efficiency

 Your first job may initially seem like a stepping stone, but the more energy you invest into the clinic, you will gain that much more in return.
 Look for opportunities for growth while building a solid foundation.
 You have come so far and will continue to grow into a highly competent and skilled optometrist!